-Compliance—Six Sigma has a strong focus on quality standards, including standards that line up with OSHA and other regulatory bodies responsible for monitoring companies and products.
+Compliance—Six Sigma has a strong focus on quality standards, including standards that line up with other regulatory bodies responsible for monitoring companies and products.

 Training—Like many Lean manufacturing methods puts great emphasis on continuous education.
 The Six Sigma certification system also requires people at various levels mentor those at earlier stages of the certification process.
 Training is paramount to the success of any company, and Six Sigma stitches this value into the company culture.

 Six Sigma is driven by the following principles: Process improvement, process design (or re-design), and process management.